masher92/UKCP18/CatchmentAnalysis/ReadMe.md

   <img src="Figs/AllCatchments/CatchmentDescriptors/DPSBARvsALTBAR.PNG" width="300"  />
 <p align="center"> Figure 4.
 Catchment steepness (Metres per km)) <p align="center">

-The steepness of the catchments varies between 31.1 and 80.8.
-Catchments with a higher mean catchment altitude tend to have a higher catchment steepness; however, the relationship with Easting and Northing are not as clear as they are for altitude.
+The steepness of the catchments varies between 31.1 and 80.8 m per km.
+Catchments with a higher mean catchment altitude tend to have a higher catchment steepness; however, the relationship with easting and northing are not as clear as they are for altitude.

 ### Longest Drainage Path (km)
 <p align="center">